 Handras posted an overall record of 115-39 at Dowling, including a 17-4 mark in 2016, which featured the program's first-ever NCAA Tournament victory.

-Along with success on the fields of play, Handras's Dowling teams became role models in the community and in the classroom.
+Handras' Dowling teams also became role models in the community and excelled in the classroom.
 Her student-athletes were active in community initiatives including Keep Islip Clean, Make-A-Wish Foundation, Out of the Darkness, Lax-4-Life, Long Island Blood Drive, Big Brothers Big Sisters and Susan B. Komen Foundation.
-The lacrosse program at Dowling achieved a combined team GPA of over 3.38 for the Fall 2015 and has never dropped below a 3.0 cumulative team average.
+The lacrosse program at Dowling achieved a combined team GPA of 3.38 in the fall of 2015 and never dropped below a 3.0 cumulative team average.

 Prior to her coaching career, Handras was a four-year starter on the Stony Brook women's soccer team and spent one season playing lacrosse.
-She received her undergraduate degree in 2002 and completed her Master's of Arts with a concentration in Liberal Studies in 2004.
+She received her undergraduate degree in 2002 and completed her master of arts with a concentration in liberal studies in 2004.